MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/single-sign-on.md

 ms.localizationpriority: medium
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center, single sign-on
 ---

-# Configure single sign-on in Partner Center
+# Configuring single sign-on in Partner Center

 Single sign-on allows a player using your title to sign into your services by using their Xbox Live sign-in.
 This lets a player that is signed into Xbox Live run an app or game for your service without having to log in a second time using a different account credential specific to your service.